momentum-design/momentum-ui/react/README.md

 ## Getting Started

-Source of `@momentum-ui/react` is available [here](https://github.com/momentum-design/momentum-ui-react).
-To use momentum-ui-react in your application follow below steps:
+To use @momentum-ui/react in your application follow below steps:

 ### Step 1 - Install and add @momentum-ui/react to your npm package dependencies